This is the question I've been asking myself since the first time I read Mary Shelley's epic gothic novel.

 Mary Shelley had the sensitivity to see and understand all of this.

-Prometheus, metaphysics, electricity, the evolution of science and medicine, the Gothic poetry of the Georgian era, Complexes and traumas in parent-child relationships, forbidden romances, the creation myth seen through the eyes of a revolutionary and visionary woman.
+Prometheus, metaphysics, electricity, the evolution of science and medicine, the Gothic poetry of Byron and the Georgian era, Enlightenment, Complexes and traumas in parent-child relationships, Greek tragedies and Platonic philosophy, forbidden romances, the creation myth seen through the eyes of a revolutionary and visionary woman.

 I see the same thing Mary Shelley saw in her time.